Centers & Programs

 The LifeFit Center @ The Beach is a health and fitness facility for Long Beach community members age 49+ and CSULB employees of all ages.
 We are an educational laboratory for the College of Health and Human Services and we lead outreach programs both on- and off-campus.
 Our newly renovated 17,000-square-foot facility offers a spacious fitness floor, group fitness classes, personal training, nutritional counseling, and monthly educational workshops.
 We provide multidisciplinary and innovative health, fitness and social programs that promote a lifelong commitment to wellness on campus and in the greater Long Beach community.

-The Osher Lifelong Learning Institute (OLLI) at CSULB is celebrating 20 years as a Center in the College of Health and Human Services.
-We offer non-credit classes to adults 50 and older on campus (HS&D 101) as well as at Leisure World Seal Beach, on Pine Avenue in downtown Long Beach, and at the Alpert Jewish Community Center.
+The Osher Lifelong Learning Institute (OLLI) at CSULB is celebrating almost 25 years as a Center in the College of Health and Human Services.
+Although OLLI classes are currently offered using Zoom, we usually offer non-credit classes to adults 50 and older on campus (HS&D 101).
+Other classes may be held at Long Beach Bridge Center, on Pine Avenue in downtown Long Beach, at the St. Isidore Historical Plaza, and at the Alpert Jewish Community Center.
 Approximately 1700 members enjoy lecture, activity, art, and computer classes in four 8-week sessions per year.
 OLLI offers members opportunities for social connections with like-minded adults, and interactions with our campus community at large.

 The program is offered to children ages 5 through 12 with disabilities and special needs.
 Provided is small group (2 or 1-1 child/staff ratio) instruction by university students enrolled in the KIN Department and studying to receive an Adapted Physical Education Teaching Credential under the supervision of Dr. Barry Lavay.
 Activities emphasized through individualized and group instruction include fundamental motor skills, health-related physical fitness, cooperative lead-up games, sports, relaxation activities, and social responsibility.